nguernse/node-task-queue/README.md

 - A Worker service to process the submitted jobs from the queue using [BullMQ](https://docs.bullmq.io/)
 - A Redis instance to store the queued jobs

+# Goal

+[Task Queues](<https://en.wikipedia.org/wiki/Scheduling_(computing)#task_queue>) is a topic I wanted to understand better.
+So I wanted to create a little project to experiment with this and further understand what is going on.

+For NodeJS, I couldn't find many working examples.
+Most of the guides I encountered would discuss the concept of implementing a Task Queue, or show code snippets of how to initialize a Queue-Worker service with something like [BullMQ](https://docs.bullmq.io/), but didn't go much beyond that.

+So I wanted to create this project to [learn by building](https://en.wikipedia.org/wiki/Experiential_learning).
+This is obviously not production ready, but a starting point for learning.

+Some follow-up ideas to experiment further:

+- Schedule jobs to send emails and notifications
+- Schedule jobs to scrape web content
+- Monitor third-party datasets and schedule jobs to process the updated data
+- Schedule jobs to process images.
+I'm thinking I could automate uploading photos from my camera that could trigger jobs to edit, resize, etc. for the web.

 # Prerequisite

 ```bash